conventional-changelog/conventional-changelog/packages/conventional-recommended-bump/README.md

 ###### object

-object includes what's returned by `whatBump` and
+Object includes what's returned by `whatBump` and

 ####### releaseAs